 REIT Premium/Discount to NAV by Property Type

-The large cap REIT premium (relative to small cap REITs) significantly increased during 2019 and has further expanded during the first three quarters of 2020.
-Investors are now paying on average over 3 times as much for each dollar of 2020 FFO/share to buy large cap REITs than small cap REITs (22.1x/7.3x – 1 = 202.7%).
-Excluding hotels, whose earnings have been decimated by both the government-imposed economic shutdown as well as fears of the coronavirus, the small cap REIT average FFO multiple is 10.6x and the large cap REIT premium is 108.5% (22.1X/10.6X – 1 = 108.5%).
-As can be seen in the table below, there is presently a strong, positive correlation between market cap and FFO multiple.
+The large cap REIT premium (relative to small cap REITs) widened in September and investors are now paying on average about 54% more for each dollar of 2022 FFO/share to buy large cap REITs than small cap REITs (17.4x/11.3x – 1 = 54.0%).
+As can be seen in the table below, there is presently a strong positive correlation between market cap and FFO multiple.

 The table below shows the average premium/discount of REITs of each market cap bucket.
 This data, much like the data for price/FFO, shows a strong, positive correlation between market cap and Price/NAV.
-The average Large cap REIT (+0.10%) trades very close to consensus NAV.
-Mid cap REITs (-8.32%) are trading at a modest discount to NAV.
-Small cap REITs (-19.53%) trade at a moderate average discount, whereas micro caps on average trade at less than half of their respective NAVs (-50.36%).
+The average large cap REIT (-19.06%) trades at a double-digit discount to NAV, while mid cap REITs (-28.28%) trade at less than ¾ of NAV and small cap REITs (-36.66%) trade at less than 2/3 of NAV.
+Micro caps on average trade at approximately half of their respective NAVs (-50.12%).